AelasticS/aelastics/README.md

 # aelastics-types

-Type system dynamically created at run time
+ Types dynamically created at run time with data validation and serialization